EduardoRodriguesF/econverse-cli/readme.md

 ## Folder design

-I thought about doing each command on it's own file using `/commands/[command].ts`, exporting a function rendering it's command and it's action.
+I thought about doing each command on it's own file using `/commands/[command].ts`, and exporting a function that renders it's command(s) with it's action.

 You can see two examples going to `/commands/create.ts` or `/commands/todos.ts`.